 California Motorcycle Insurance

-To drive your motorcycle legally you must purchase an insurance for it.
+To drive your motorcycle legally you must purchase insurance for it.
 Much like car insurance, liability coverage is mandatory.
 Collision insurance, comprehensive coverage and uninsured/underinsured motorcycle insurance are optional coverages that you may wish to add to your policy.
 In the state of California some residents find it most convenient to purchase liability insurance as a way to establish financial responsibility.
 There are also other ways to do that, as listed:

 - Visit the CA DMV and make a cash deposit of $35,000.
 For any additional info, dial (916) 657-6520 or write to the following address: